A Political Spectrograph: High-Resolution Examinations of the United States' Ideological Landscape: Results

 Respondents were asked, ``Which option best describes your political party affiliation/voting tendency?" with 5 options, ``Strongly Democrat," ``Lean Democrat," ``Independent/Undecided/Other," ``Lean Republican," and ``Strongly Republican."

-We found little to no overlap in general ideology between the combined Democrat and Republican categories (see Fig.~\ref{fig:ideo_hists}, top): out of 231 Republican respondents, only 7 self-identified left of the ideological center, while only 10 out of 392 Democrat respondents self-identified right of center.
-However, overlap did appear when considering average policy-stance agreement ideology, as seen in Fig.~\ref{fig:ideo_hists}, bottom.
+We found little to no overlap in general ideology between the combined Democrat and Republican categories (see Fig \ref{fig:ideo_hists}, top): out of 231 Republican respondents, only 7 self-identified left of the ideological center, while only 10 out of 392 Democrat respondents self-identified right of center.
+However, overlap did appear when considering average policy-stance agreement ideology, as seen in Fig \ref{fig:ideo_hists}, bottom.
 In contrast to our segregated and near-symmetric general ideological self-placement distributions, these policy-stance agreement results show a consistently-liberal Democratic party and an only weakly-conservative Republican party.

 In addition, to investigate the perceptions of the political parties themselves, we asked respondents to rate where they believed the average Democrat and Republican voter fell on the ideology scale, their sentiment towards such a person, and their agreement towards the major parties' policy platforms, and finally each party's actions.
-Mean results for respondents of each affiliation are shown in Fig.\ref{fig:party feelings}.
+Mean results for respondents of each affiliation are shown in Fig \ref{fig:party feelings}.

-\subsubsection{3.1: Strong/Lean/Ind partisan identity well-orders respondent distributions on all ideology measures and reactions.}
+\subsubsection{Strong/Lean/Ind partisan identity well-orders respondent distributions on all ideology measures and reactions.}

-Every result above exhibits a strong ordering effect by this 5-way partisan identity, with leaners falling solidly between strong partisans and independents---with the important exception that external ideological assessment appears to be \textit{un}biased by party.
+In the plots above, respondents are color-coded by party identification.
+As can be seen via this color-coding, every result above exhibits a strong ordering effect by this 5-way partisan identity, with leaners falling solidly between strong partisans and independents.
+An important exception to this ordering effect is that external ideological assessments---the placement of statements shown in Fig \ref{fig:multiscatters}, as well as the placement of the average voters shown in the first panel of Fig \ref{fig:party feelings}---appears to be \textit{un}biased by party.

-\subsubsection{3.2: Individuals are largely accurate at estimating average voter ideology.}
+\subsubsection{Individuals are largely accurate at estimating average voter ideology.}

-Respondents were generally accurate in estimating the average voter for each party, at least when using our sample's self-report ideology scores as this ``target''---see the leftmost columns of Fig.~\ref{fig:party feelings}.
+Respondents were generally accurate in estimating the average voter for each party, at least when using our sample's self-report ideology scores as this ``target''---see the leftmost columns of Fig \ref{fig:party feelings}.
 The exceptions: Strong Democrats significantly overestimated the conservatism of the average Republican, while all groups (especially Strong Republicans) \textit{under}estimated the liberalness of the average Democrat.